 Sliding sash double glazing windows offer a traditional look to period homes (Image credit: Everest)

 Everest doesn’t publish the cost of its windows online as they are made to measure.
 Pricing is affected by material, size, accessories and glazing options.
-According to comparison sites, you can expect to pay the following:
+According to our research, you can expect to pay the following:

 Windows cost calculator